ScarletStudy/DGS1-3DS-Release/README.md

 5) Rename UI_cmn_eng.arc to dd_font.bin

-6) Double-click PATCH_DGS.bat (maybe it's only displayed as PATCH_DGS on your computer) to generate DGS_Episode1_Update.cia
+6) Double-click PATCH_DGS.bat (maybe it's only displayed as PATCH_DGS on your computer) to generate DGS_Episode2_Update.cia

-7) Transfer DGS_Episode1_Update.cia to your SDCard and install it with FBI
+7) Transfer DGS_Episode2_Update.cia to your SDCard and install it with FBI

 8) Run The Great Ace Attorney from your Game Card - sorry, the Banner can not be translated via Game Update, but the e-Manual is (partially) in English :)

-August 2017, Scarlet Study
+New Years 2018, Scarlet Study